Dental Negligence Compensation Claims

 - Carelessness of the dentist while carrying out treatment and causing an injury, like removing the wrong tooth, for example.

 - Swallowing dental apparatus – occasionally this has happened to patients during routine or in-depth treatments and examinations.

 - Incorrect drug dosage can be administered or an allergic reaction can occur in the patient resulting in injury

 It is not always obvious if you have suffered a dental injury; if you are uncertain, it might be worth asking yourself if you are still experiencing pain or have had any allergic reactions a week after your visit.

 What rights do you have as a patient?

 - Your dentist must allow you to make an educated decision about what, if any, treatment to choose.
 They must, therefore, present you with your treatment options before any work begins.

 - Emergency treatment must be offered by your dentist within 24 hours of the request (this applies to both private and public sector dentists).

-- The correct standards of training must be achieved by the dentist in order for them to practice legitimately.
+- The correct standards of training must be achieved by the dentist for them to practice legitimately.